rithish1126/MONGO_DB_ASSIGNMENT/README.md

         Rohith's Approach:
             the same approach was taken by rohith
 ### 13) Find top `N` movies for each genre with the highest IMDB rating
+        Praneeth's Approach:
+          Praneeth is grouping the records based on the genre and the film titles and then proceeds to sort the records according to the IMDB ratings from           the movies collections.
+        Rohith's Approach:
+          Rohith on the other hand unwinds all the elements in the genre array and groups them together and then proceeds to loop through the records and             for every matches every genre and then returns the top N records by sorting according to highest IMDB rating and limiting by N records.
+### 14) Top 10 cities with the maximum number of theatres
+        Praneeth's Approach:
+            groups the records according to the city and counts the theatres in that city using the sum operator.
+        Rohith's Approach:
+            Rohith has also used the same above approach.
+### 15) top 10 theatres nearby given coordinates
+        Praneeth's Approach:
+            Praneeth uses the near operator which is a geo spatial operator that returns the records having near by coordinates to the ones entered by the             user.
+        Rohith's Approach:
+            Rohith has also used the same approach by using the near operator to tackle this question.